Am I Being Scammed? Learn How to Avoid Scams

 Whether it’s a resale site like OfferUp or a popular digital retailer like Amazon, digital marketplace scams are a problem for online shoppers.
 A common scam, regardless of the site, involves a scammer asking a buyer to pay outside of the shopping app through a CashApp account or PayPal or a similar service.
 This potentially allows the seller to get access to the buyer’s other accounts.
 Even if you only give someone your phone number or email, it’s not safe to go off-site for transactions.

 With digital marketplaces, you also run the risk of attempting to buy a product that doesn’t exist.
 Some scammers will create a sale for a product that they don’t have in order to get buyers to pay, but they never send out the product.
-These kinds of scams were responsible for 70% of fraud reports that came from users trying to online shop on social media.

 Try to ensure that you only buy from sellers who have reviews and a good rating.
 This indicates that they are legitimate.
 Many OfferUp scams or Amazon scams stem from users not validating a seller before making a purchase.